-This is the application of the Kingsbury Center (the owner), Building Hope Parkside Foundation (the contract purchaser), and the Latin American Montessori Bilingual Public Charter School (the prospective co-tenant and subsequently, the tenant) (collectively, the "Applicant") for a special exception for the establishment of a public charter school and colocation of a public school with another permitted private school and for a modification of consequence for an existing private school at 5000 14th Street NW (Square 2711, Lot 802) (the "Property").
-The Kingsbury Center is currently operating at the Property as a private school pursuant to BZA Order No. 16569.
+This is the application of Building Hope Parkside Foundation (the contract purchaser), and the Latin American Montessori Bilingual Public Charter School (the prospective co-tenant and subsequently, the tenant) (collectively, the "Applicant") for a special exception for the establishment of a public charter school and colocation of a public school with another permitted existing private school at 5000 14th Street NW (Square 2711, Lot 802) (the "Property").
 The Property is included in the R-16 Zone District.